midNight-jam/KNN_amazonReviewsClassification/README.md

 # KNN_amazonReviewsClassification

+    Introduction
+A practical application in e-commerce applications to infer sentiment (or polarity) from free-form review text submitted for a range of products.
+For this project, we have implemented a k-Nearest Neighbor Classifier to predict the sentiment for 18506 baby product reviews provided in the test data.
+In training data positive sentiment is represented by a review rating of +1 and negative sentiment is represented by a review rating of -1.
+In test.dat we are only provided the reviews but no ground truth rating.
+These data will be used for comparing the predictions.

     Preprocessing
 ● First we have cleaned out the symbols dot(.) and have also removed all the words that are less than 4 in length.
 And have also removed characters that are not alphabet.